AYanchev01/Competitive-Programming-System/README.md

 ╚═╩═╩╩╩╣╔╩═╩═╩╩═╩╝╚═╝╚═╝╚╝╚╝╚═╬╗╠╝╚══╩╩╩╩╩╩╩╩╩═╬╗║╚══╬╗╠═╩═╩═╩╩╩╝
 ───────╚╝─────────────────────╚═╝──────────────╚═╝───╚═╝

-A web-based platform for compiling, running and evaluating programming submissions.
+A web-based platform for automatic grading of competitive programming problems.

-### Getting Started
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisites
+### Prerequisites

 You will need to have the following software installed on your machine: